MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/menuitem.md

 }
 ```

-To ensure that the menu item is enabled by default, make sure that `Enabled` initially returns `true`.
+To ensure that the menu item is enabled by default in this example, make sure that `Enabled` initially returns `true`.

 ## Related links